microsoft/code-with-engineering-playbook/decision-log/readme.md

 - It is easier to find the design decision in a log than having to read a large document.

 ## What is a great and recommended format for tracking decisions
-In his blog, Michael Nygard proposed the use of an [Architecture Design Record](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+In his blog, Michael Nygard proposed the use of an [Architecture Decision Record](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

-### Architecture Design Record (ADR)
+### Architecture Decision Record (ADR)
 An architecture design record has the structure

 * **[Ascending number].
 [Title of decision]**